 These pages do not apply outside Great Britain.

-Unlike the former DDA, the Equality Act does not define what connection with Great Britain a worker needs in order to claim under the Act.
+The Equality Act does not define what connection with Great Britain a worker needs in order to claim under the Act.
 The courts will need to determine this.

 An exception is workers on ships and hovercraft (below).
 Here regulations under the Equality Act define what connection is required.